Accurate and updated information as of July 2021

-- operating a public awareness program so that residents of the State know that early intervention services are available to help eligible infants and toddlers with developmental delays or disabilities; and
+- operating a public awareness program (described immediately below) so that residents of the State know that early intervention services are available to help eligible infants and toddlers with developmental delays or disabilities; and

 - providing a referral system by which children may be referred to the Part C system for evaluation.